 GDP Annual Growth Rate in Mozambique averaged 5.45 percent from 2000 until 2020, reaching an all time high of 15.30 percent in the first quarter of 2004 and a record low of -3.25 percent in the second quarter of 2020.
 This page provides the latest reported value for - Mozambique GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Mozambique GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-GDP Annual Growth Rate in Mozambique is expected to be -3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Mozambique to stand at 2.20 in 12 months time.
-In the long-term, the Mozambique GDP Annual Growth Rate is projected to trend around 2.10 percent in 2021 and 4.00 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Mozambique is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Mozambique to stand at 2.10 in 12 months time.
+In the long-term, the Mozambique GDP Annual Growth Rate is projected to trend around 4.00 percent in 2022, according to our econometric models.